dwhGmbH/covid19_model_family/readme.md

 [Immunity Waning Model](immunity_waining_model/readme.md)

 ## License
-The developers attribute the Creative Commons NonCommercial 4.0 International (CC BY-NC 4.0) license for the source code.
+The developers attribute the Creative Commons NonCommercial 4.0 International (CC BY-NC 4.0) license for all source code contained in this repository.